Applications for Masters courses are submitted online and you will be able to track your application at each stage of the process.

 Typically, once an application has been submitted and all necessary documentation has been received, we aim to make decisions within six to eight weeks.
 However, due to a very high volume of applications it may take longer for your application to be reviewed at this time.
 We will contact you as soon as an update is available.

-The exception to this is if you have applied to a course that is operating a staged admissions process.
-In this instance, applications are assessed against others received during the same stage, with deadlines throughout the year by when you can expect to receive a decision.
-A staged admissions process is in place for some or all courses in the following academic schools:
+The exception to this timescale is if you have applied to a course that is using a staged admissions process.
+In this instance, applications are assessed against others received during the same stage, with set dates throughout the year by when you can expect to receive a decision, depending on when you applied.
+If you have applied to study with one of the following academic schools, please check their website for information on whether a staged admissions process is in place for your course and when to expect a decision:

 - Business School

 - School of Earth and Environment